[Agenda] Travel certificates back on the agenda This WEEK

 The commission hopes MEPs and member states will give a nod to the necessary legislation so that tourism can restart this summer.

-The environment and health committee in the European Parliament will debate on Thursday (15 April) and vote on Friday on a new procedure to accelerate the EU-wide approval of adapted vaccines against Covid-19 variants.
+The environment and health committee in the European Parliament will debate, on Thursday (15 April), and vote on Friday on a new procedure to accelerate the EU-wide approval of adapted vaccines against Covid-19 variants.

 Money and future talk

-On Monday afternoon, commission vice-president Margrethe Vestager will debate the planned Digital Services Act with MEPs on the civil liberties committee.
+On Monday afternoon, commission vice-president Margrethe Vestager will discuss the planned Digital Services Act with MEPs on the civil liberties committee.

 On Tuesday, MEPs on the constitutional affairs committee will debate with commission vice-president Dubravka Šuica about the Conference on the Future of Europe, which is due to kick off on 9 May.